Nearly geodesic surfaces are filling: Introduction

-Ratner \cite{rmRatner'stheorem} classifies finite ergodic $U$-invariant measures and proves every unipotent subgroup of a connected Lie group $G$ is strictly measure rigid, which establishes Raghunathan’s measure conjecture.
-Shah proves a theorem [\citenum{snUniformlydistributedOrbits}, 1.1] which describes geometrically a subset of points whose $U$-orbits are uniformly distributed with respect to a $G$-invariant measure; in particular, combining with the measure classification \cite{rmRatner'stheorem}, he in [\citenum{snUniformlydistributedOrbits}, 1.3] verifies a stronger form of Raghunathan’s orbit closure conjecture for cocompact quotients of $G$. \cite{msErgodicInvariantMeasure} implies that a sequence of Fuchsian surfaces $S_i$ in distinct \cbility classes becomes equidistributed, i.e., the probability measure induced by the inclusion of $S_i$ on the Grassmann bundle $\gtm$ converges to the uniform Liouville measure on $\gtm$, building on \cite{rmRatner'stheorem}.
-There is a rapid development of effective Ratner's theorem.
-Readers are referred to \cite{lmPolynomialEffectiveDensity,lmwEffectiveEquidistribution,lyEffectiveRatner} and the references therein.
+Ratner's celebrated breakthrough \cite{rmRatner'stheorem} classifies finite ergodic $U$-invariant measures and proves every unipotent subgroup $U$ of a connected Lie group $G$ is strictly measure rigid, i.e., for \emph{every} discrete subgroup $\Gamma\leq G$ and every $U$-invariant Borel probability measure $\mu$ on $\Gamma\backslash G$, the support of $\mu$ is a closed orbit of the subgroup of $G$ preserving $\mu$.
+Building on \cite{rmRatner'stheorem}, \cite{msErgodicInvariantMeasure} implies that in a finite-volume hyperbolic $n$-manifold $M$, a sequence of non-\cble totally geodesic hypersurfaces $S_i$ becomes equidistributed, i.e., the probability measure induced by the inclusion of $\mathcal{G}_{n-1}S_i$ on the Grassmann bundle $\mathcal{G}_{n-1}M$ converges to the Liouville measure on $\mathcal{G}_{n-1}M$.